Rowing0914/TF_RL/README.md

 ## TF-RL(Reinforcement Learning with Tensorflow)

   This is the repo for implementing and experimenting the variety of RL algorithms.
-And it aims to focus only on this purpose, hencewise, if you'd like theoretical background of each algorithm, please check the original papers or other great article on the internet!lol
+And it aims to focus only on this purpose, hencewise, if you'd like theoretical background of each algorithm, please check the original papers or other great article on the internet!